Senegal Entry Requirements

 Includes

-United States United Kingdom Canada European Union member states Australia New Zealand Japan South Korea Brazil
+United States United Kingdom Canada Australia European Union (all member states) Japan South Korea Brazil Argentina South Africa Ghana Nigeria Côte d'Ivoire

 Electronic Travel Authorization (ETA/eVisa)